FunctionLab/humanbase-docs/docs/modules.rst

   (i) Choosing the highest k values instead of all edges deemphasizes high-degree 'hub' nodes and brings equal attention to highly specific edges between low-degree nodes;
   (ii) Emphasizing local network-structure by connecting nodes that share a number of local neighbors automatically links genes that are highly likely to be part of the same cluster.

 We use a dynamic :code:`k = min(50, 0.2 * |V|)` to obtain the shared-nearest-neighbor tissue-specific network and apply the Louvain algorithm to cluster this network into distinct modules, where V is the number of query genes.
+Krishnan et al. (2016) showed that module node membership and cluster sizes are robust by testing a range of values for k from 10 to 100.
 To stabilize clustering across different runs of the Louvain algorithm, we run the algorithm 100 times and calculate cluster comembership scores for each pair of genes that was equal to the fraction of times (out of 100) the pair was assigned to the same cluster.
 Genes are assigned to clusters where their comembership score ≥ 0.9.

 Resulting modules are then tested for functional enrichment using genes annotated to Gene Ontology biological process terms.
 Representative processes and pathways enriched within each cluster are presented alongside of the cluster with their resulting Q value.
 The Q value of each term associated to the modules is calculated using one-sided Fisher's exact tests and Benjamini–Hochberg corrections to correct for multiple tests.

-1. Krishnan A*, Zhang R*, Yao V, Theesfeld CL, Wong AK, Tadych A, Volfovsky N, Packer A, Lash A, Troyanskaya OG.(2016) Genome-wide prediction and functional characterization of the genetic basis of autism spectrum disorder.
-Nature Neuroscience.